lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ![test-alfajores](https://github.com/lukrycyfa/crowdfund-tutorial-main/blob/main/Media/test-alfajores.png)

-### 4.3 Generating Unique Images Using An Art Engine..
+### 4.3 Generating Unique Images Using An Art Engine.

 - This part of the tutorial involves generating unique images that will be assigned to awarded tokens for our donor.
 These images are to represent an identifier or an appreciation for donations or a reference for participation in the crowdfund Project.
 A complete Dapp to this project built with React.Js could quickly express that idea.[link to Dapp here](https://crowdfund-dapp-seven.vercel.app/) to get a complete idea of the project.